 The School of Informatics also has PhD programmes managed by other research institutes that cover other topics; if you want to pursue a PhD in these areas, please consult other School or Institute application information.

 This page supplements the generic School application instructions with information specific to prospective applicants to LFCS.
 Most postgraduate research students in PFCS are in the 3-year PhD programme.
-While we have attempted to cover everything relevant to PhD applications, these instructions do not cover taught MSc, MRes or MPhil applications.
-The current generic instructions for School of Informatics postgraduate admission and funding applications, and some frequently asked questions about the general application process, please follow the links at the bottom of this page.
+While we have attempted to cover everything relevant to typical PhD applications, these instructions do not cover MRes, MPhil, or taught MSc applications.
+For more information about these options, or answers to frequently asked questions about the general application process, please follow the links at the bottom of this page.